SEO | April 25, 2014

 Alongside a description you could also include a transcript, which states verbatim what your video as about.
-Again, this gives YouTube a greater understanding of your video and makes it more likely to rank well for relevant search terms.
+Again, this gives YouTube a greater understanding of your video and makes it more likely to rank well for YouTube search results.

 Craft terrific titles

-Titles are just as important in YouTube as they are in Google.
-The headline of your video is the most important aspect – so ensure that you’re including as many key terms as possible while, of course, still catching the eye of browsers online.
+Video titles are just as important in YouTube SEO as they are in Google or Bing SEO.
+The headline of your video is the most important aspect – so ensure that you’re including as many target keywords as possible while, of course, still catching the eye of browsers online.